Tighter Bounds for Query Answering with Guarded TGDs: Result statements

 Our goal in this paper is to refine the $\exptime$ and $\np$ bounds by showing that they hold for more general constraint languages, defined via the notion of \emph{side signature}.

 The current state of the art and contribution are summarized in Table~\ref{fig:summary}.

-\myparagraph{Side signature} We now introduce the notion of \emph{side signature} though which our results are phrased.
+\myparagraph{Side signature} We now introduce the notion of \emph{side signature} that is fundamental to the statement of our results.
 The side signature intuitively consists of relations that can be used together with a guard in rule bodies.
-More precisely, we consider GTGDs where, for some choice of guard atom, all other atoms must be in the side signature: \begin{defi} Let $\gdep$ be a GTGD on signature $\sign$.
-Given a sub-signature~$\sidesign \subseteq \sign$, we say that~$\gdep$ \emph{obeys side signature $\sidesign$} if there is a choice of guard atom in the body of~$\gdep$ such that all other body atoms are relations of~$\sidesign$.
+More precisely, we consider GTGDs where, for some choice of guard atom, all other atoms must use relations in the side signature: \begin{defi} Let $\gdep$ be a GTGD on signature $\sign$.
+Given a subsignature~$\sidesign \subseteq \sign$, we say that~$\gdep$ \emph{obeys side signature $\sidesign$} if there is a choice of guard atom in the body of~$\gdep$ such that all other body atoms are relations of~$\sidesign$.
 A set of GTGDs $\Sigma$ \emph{obeys side signature $\sidesign$} if all GTGDs of $\Sigma$ do. \end{defi}

 \begin{defi} We refer to the relations in $\sign \setminus \sidesign$ as \emph{principal relations}, as opposed to \emph{side relations}.
 We similarly refer to \emph{principal atoms} and \emph{principal facts}, versus \emph{side atoms} and \emph{side facts}, depending on whether the relation involved is a side relation or a principal relation.
 We also say that a TGD is a \emph{principal TGD} if its head atom is a principal atom, and a \emph{side TGD} otherwise. \end{defi} In particular, a linear TGD always obeys any choice of side signature.
 Note that we can easily test whether GTGDs $\Sigma$ obey side signature $\sidesign$: consider the body of each GTGD and check that it has at most one atom which is not in $\sidesign$ and that this atom guards the body.
 The choice of side signature is also not canonical, e.g., taking $\sidesign := \sign$ always satisfies the definition, but this trivial choice will not be useful to achieve good complexity bounds using our results.